tyler-bartunek/ShoeBot/README.md

 ### Power Distribution and Monitoring
 This system was developed with a Raspberry Pi 3b+ in mind as the central controller, which desires a pretty stable 5V 2.5A DC power supply.
 To achieve this stable supply, the batteries (which will output lower voltage over time as they discharge) are connected to buck-boost converters.
-A lot of guides will tell you to power the pi through the micro USB, this guide is not one of them.
-Instead, this design opts for a buck converter with micro USB output to leverage the Pi's existing polyfuse for a little bit of insurance against instability in the power line.
+This design opts for a buck converter with micro USB output to leverage the Pi's existing polyfuse for a little bit of insurance against instability in the power line.

 The pre-developed modules for this system use 12 V motors and servos.
-Combining the need for a stable supply for the Pi with this fact, as well as a desire to leverage bulk pricing discounts, during development we used two [Pololu S18V20F12](https://www.pololu.com/product/2577) buck-boosts, one dedicated to the motors and the other dedicated to the [buck used for the Pi](https://www.amazon.com/dp/B0B6NZBWV4?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).
+Combining the need for a stable supply for the Pi with this fact, as well as a desire to leverage bulk pricing discounts, during development two [Pololu S18V20F12](https://www.pololu.com/product/2577) buck-boosts were used, one dedicated to the motors and the other dedicated to the [buck used for the Pi](https://www.amazon.com/dp/B0B6NZBWV4?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).

 To meet the power needs of the peripheral controllers, which in this iteration of the design are Pi Picos, a simple buck converter like the LM2596 is sufficient based on the assumption that properly sized batteries (recommended 3S or 4S lithium polymer) are